-The PAC has authority to approve contracts if all of the following conditions are met:
+The PAC has authority to approve contracts, with the exception of consultant contracts not directly related to capital repair and/or development projects, if all of the following conditions are met:

-- The Senior Director of Procurement has recommended the award as being conducted in a fair and transparent manner and in compliance with the terms of a competitive procurement call, and applicable procurement policies, procedures, and protocols; - 2.
+- 1. The Senior Director of Procurement has recommended the award as being conducted in a fair and transparent manner and in compliance with the terms of a competitive procurement call, and applicable procurement policies, procedures, and protocols; - 2.
 The award is to the supplier(s) whose response meets the specifications and qualification requirements set out in the solicitation and whose response represents the best value to TCHC based on the evaluation criteria set out in the solicitation, including price criteria; - 3.
 The term of the contract does not exceed a maximum term of five (5) years, or the projected term of capital funding for a project as approved by the TCHC Board of Directors; - 4.
-The award and resulting commitment is less than or equal to: - (a) \$5 million (exclusive of taxes) with the exception of consultant contracts not directly related to capital repair and/or development projects; or - (b) \$2.5 million (exclusive of taxes) in relation to consultant contracts not directly related to capital repair and/or development projects.

-- 5. The PAC has not received a material written objection to the merits of the award, prior to the decision to award by the PAC. - 6.
+The award and resulting commitment is less than or equal to \$2.5 million (exclusive of taxes); - 5.
+The PAC has not received a material written objection to the merits of the award, prior to the decision to award by the PAC. - 6.
 All members of the PAC, present at the meeting when the matter is considered, vote in favour of the award.